jquad-group/backstage-jquad/README.md

 In order to add the tekton plugin in your backstage app, you need to run the following commands from the root directory:

-`yarn workspace example-app add -cwd packages/app @jquad-group/plugin-tekton-pipelines@0.0.4`
+`yarn workspace example-app add -cwd packages/app @jquad-group/plugin-tekton-pipelines@0.0.7`

-`yarn workspace example-app add -cwd packages/backend @jquad-group/plugin-tekton-pipelines-backend@0.0.4`
+`yarn workspace example-app add -cwd packages/backend @jquad-group/plugin-tekton-pipelines-backend@0.0.5`

-`yarn tsc`

-`yarn build && yarn tsc && yarn install`

 In your backstage app in `.\packages\app\src\components\catalog\EntityPage.tsx` add the following: